APPENDICES

 Anne-Marie, age 52, daughter of Michel Vincent of Pigiguit, came with husband Honoré Duhon, age 49, and three children, ages 20, 18, and 16.

-Anne-Marie's younger sister Marie-Josèphe dite Josette, age 26, came with her husband Claude-Amable Duhon, age 27, who was sister Anne-Marie's husband's younger brother, and a Pitre niece, age 1.
+Anne-Marie's younger sister Marie-Josèphe dite Josette, age 26, came with husband Claude-Amable Duhon, age 27, who was sister Anne-Marie's husband's younger brother, and a Pitre niece, age 1.

 Anne Vincent, age 27, a cousin of Anne-Marie and Josette, came with husband Antoine Labauve, age 39, and their twins sons and a nephew, ages 15 and 6.